Mill River Golf Course - Hole by Hole - The Maritime Explorer

 Pro Shop

 Mill River has five sets of tee boxes and plays 6840 yards from the tips and as short as 5282 from the women’s tees.
 I opted to play the seniors at just under 6,000 yards.
-Unfortunately the weather was not very cooperative with periods of drizzle interspersed with just gray skies.
-There was next to no wind.
-Not a great day for taking photos, but I have included ones from each hole, plus included an aerial view of each hole which I got from the Mill River website.
+Unfortunately the weather was not very cooperative with periods of drizzle interspersed with gray skies during the 2020 visit.
+Not a great day for taking photos, but 2026 was much nicer and I am replacing most of the 2020 photos with new ones.

 This is a really great starting hole if you are a left hander like me.
 The natural tendency of the ball to go left took it perfectly around the almost 90° dogleg.
-The photo also shows that although it’s been a very dry summer (except for today of course) the fairways are in good shape.
+The photo also shows that although it’s been a very dry summer so far the fairways are in good shape.
 As Mill River is a parkland course the fairways are lined by mature trees, both hardwoods and softwoods, that give it a very pleasant easy on the eyes appearance.

 The second shot here plays quite downhill to the first of eighteen very interesting bentgrass greens.
 What makes Mill River so memorable are a number of things including the undulations in the greens which are in excellent condition.
 You really need to know how to read breaks well and figure out the right pace to score on them.
-That being said and no doubt aided by the damp conditions, the greens were not punishingly fast.
+That being said the greens are not punishingly fast.
 If they were, given their design they would be a nightmare, so not cutting them as short as possible makes for a very fair challenge – if you get the read and the pace right.

 No. 2 – Old Mill – 525 yard Par Five